-- 12.9 During extended periods where no interviews take place, because of the need to gather further evidence or analyse existing evidence, detainees and their legal representative shall be informed that the investigation into the relevant offence remains ongoing.
-If practicable, the detainee and legal representative should also be made aware in general terms of any reasons for long gaps between interviews.
-Consideration should be given to allowing visits, more frequent exercise, or for reading or writing materials to be offered see paragraph 5.4, section 8 and Note 12C. - 12.10 If during the interview a complaint is made by or on behalf of the interviewee concerning the provisions of any of the Codes, or it comes to the interviewer's notice that the interviewee may have been treated improperly, the interviewer should: - (i) record the matter in the interview record; and - (ii) inform the custody officer, who is then responsible for dealing with it as in section 9.
+- 12.9 If during the interview a complaint is made by or on behalf of the interviewee concerning the provisions of any of the Codes, or it comes to the interviewer's notice that the interviewee may have been treated improperly, the interviewer should: - (i) record the matter in the interview record; and - (ii) inform the custody officer, who is then responsible for dealing with it as in section 9.

-- 12.11 A record must be made of the: - time a detainee is not in the custody of the custody officer, and why; - reason for any refusal to deliver the detainee out of that custody. - 12.12 A record shall be made of: - the reasons it was not practicable to use an interview room; and - any action taken as in paragraph 12.5.
+- 12.10 A record must be made of the: - time a detainee is not in the custody of the custody officer, and why - reason for any refusal to deliver the detainee out of that custody. - 12.11 A record shall be made of: - (a) the reasons it was not practicable to use an interview room; and - (b) any action taken as in paragraph 12.5.